MGDS-PET/website/content/pages/devices/later/infinityBand/infinityBand.rst

 Retrieving a Treasure
 ..................................................

-Treasures are awarded at the beginning of each day following the day of activity.
+Treasures are awarded at the beginning of each day following a day of activity.
 This way, kids will look forward to opening the app with anticipation to discover what they have won.
 Once the treasure has been awarded, they receive encouragement for the activity for the day ahead.
-By connecting the device to the Infinity Band App, the player is able to view all of their collection including the Time Treasures they have just discovered, which will animate into the player’s collection board.
-By touching any of these treasures they are able to view a 3D explorable version of the Time Treasure, read about its back-story or trade the Time Treasure, and check leaders boards.
+By connecting the device to the Infinity Band app, the player is able to view all of their collection including the Time Treasures they have just discovered, which will animate into the player’s collection board.

+By touching any of these treasures they are able to view a 3D explorable version of the Time Treasure, read about its back-story or trade the Time Treasure, and check Leader Boards.

 Leader Boards
 ..................................................

 Leaders Boards exist for the player’s global collection as well as for each Mission they have undertaken.
-They are crucial for getting keeping a sense of competition across.
-Would also consider placing some fictional characters in the leader boards, so competing again Time Mutants or Bugly her very self to retrieve treasures quicker than she does.
+They are crucial for keeping a sense of competition across games.
+Fictional characters also occur in the leader boards, so players can compete against Time Mutants or Ms. Bugly, to test whether they can retrieve treasures quicker than they can.

-Heart Rate
+Heart rate measurements
 ..................................................

 There is a small hear shape light on the wrist band.
 When lit up, the player will receive an increased rate of time energy accumulation that goes above 60% to 70% of of their maximum heart rate, the cardio zone (A formula that appropriately estimates maximum heart rate is subtracting a persons age from 220.
 Although not exact, this formula works for most people in most conditions, player’s age will need to be acquired via app).